Marks And Spencer Data Breach Compensation | Cyber Attack Advice

 • It has caused you mental or financial harm

 Wrongful conduct occurs when a data controller or data processor does not fulfil their responsibilities as set out by the UK GDPR and the DPA.
 A data controller decides how and why they will use your data; a data processor then processes it on their behalf.
-For example, in this case, Marks and Spencer are the data controller, and Capita are the data processor.

 To get more information on the Marks and Spencer data breach and compensation claims as a whole, get in touch with our team of advisors today.